 - Annual production- mining and recycling- of silver is about 1 billion ounces.

-- Annual industrial and fabrication use of silver is about 900 million ounces.
+- Annual industrial and fabrication use of silver is about 750 Moz.

 - Much of the industrial use of silver is fairly price insensitive.
 I have read that there is about 1 ounce of silver in the parts in a new car.
 If the price of silver doubles, triples or more the car manufactures aren’t going to cut back on production because they have to pay extra for silver.
 Their main concern is going to be getting the parts with silver in them, not that those parts cost them a little more.
 Same with computers, cell phones, etc. A rise in price is not going to have much impact on consumption, at least for a period of time until the part manufactures can find cheaper substitute materials to use.

-- This leaves about 160 million ounces (6 year average) available for investment purchases such as the ETFs and/or investment in silver bullion.
+- This leaves about 260 Moz./year of new silver (9 year average) available for investment purchases such as the ETFs and/or investment in silver bullion.

 - All manipulations must end at some point.